-Short Term Investment Officer Comptroller (Deputy Comptroller) Waiver of Qualifying Investment Banker/ Broker · t an investment with (name of banker/broker) for the ment) even though such banker/broker does not meet the established criteria.
-This authorization is limited to (type and amount of investment) on (date), and any future investments with (name of banker/broker) w ill require a new authorization.
+Short Term Investment Officer

+Comptroller (Deputy Comptroller) Waiver of Qualifying Investment Banker/ Broker

+You are hereby authorized to transact an investment with (name of banker/broker) for the purchase/sale of (type and amount of investment) even though such banker/broker does not meet the established criteria.

+This authorization is limited to (type and amount of investment) on (date), and any future investments with (name of banker/broker) will require a new authorization.

 Comptroller (Deputy Comptroller)